Apple Sends, Then Retracts, DMCA Takedown Notices Over iPhone Encryption Key Tweet - The Mac Observer

-On Tuesday, Apple asked Twitter to remove a tweet that claimed to reveal the encryption key for the iPhone’s Secure Enclave Processor (SEP).
+On Tuesday, Apple asked Twitter to remove a tweet that claimed to reveal an encryption key for the iPhone’s Secure Enclave Processor (SEP).
 It made its demand of Twitter via a Digital Millennium Copyright Act (DMCA) takedown request (via Motherboard).

 DMCA Request Made, Then Retracted